 What is a membership website?

-A membership website gives members access to a set of exclusive resources or opportunities, typically in exchange for a monthly or annual subscription fee.
+A membership website gives members access to a set of exclusive resources or opportunities, typically in exchange for a monthly or

 It also gives entrepreneurs the exciting opportunity to build a business around a vision or idea.
 Membership website ideas truly run the gamut, from retail membership websites offering access to special sales to community membership websites, homes for online communities where the value is driven by the connections members make with each other.